 Meetings, Review and Recommendations: At each PTAG meeting, the Certificate Holder will present to the group draft plans, methodologies, or other documents prepared for PTAG review and comment.
 The Certificate Holder will provide such materials for PTAG review at least 14 days prior to the meeting at which they will be discussed.
 PTAG members may provide comments on the materials at the following meeting.
 Comments are to be rooted in technical expertise and supported by data or other evidence constituting the best available science.
 PTAG member input on facts relevant to the matters to be reviewed by the PTAG must meet standards of reliability applicable to agency SEPA analysis (e.g., attribution of photographs, reference to surveys, citation of pertinent records).
-At PTAG meetings, the Facilitator will facilitate discussion as to each comment and provide opportunities for all PTAG members to respond.
+At PTAG members to respond.
 The Facilitator will keep all written comments and document all verbal comments in the meeting minutes.
 Topics or issues that are not resolved at the successive meeting may be continued to the next meeting.